-Today, the events happen all over West Cork and Whiddy Island hosts events as part of this festival during July.
+The events happen all over West Cork and Whiddy Island hosts events as part of this festival.

 The Ellen Hutchins Festival is held every August to celebrate the life and work of Ireland’s first female botanist, Ellen Hutchins who was from Ballylickey, Bantry.